-Walter Zimmermann at ICAP US discusses how a divergence between price and momentum indicators has produced a sell signal of a weekly trend reversal in the S&P500.
+Walter Zimmermann, chief technical analyst at ICAP US, discusses how a divergence between price and momentum indicators has produced a sell signal in the S&P500.